SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 For the feedback, it can be made more efficient by turning off the cooling during a few Myr (``GrackleCooling:thermal_time_myr``) for the particles touched by a supernovae.

-The self shielding method is defined by ``GrackleCooling:self_shielding_method`` where 0 means no self shielding, > 0 means a method defined in Grackle (see Grackle documentation for more information) and -1 means the GEAR self shielding that simply turn off the UV background when reaching a given density (``GrackleCooling:self_shielding_threshold_atom_per_cm3``).
+The self shielding method is defined by ``GrackleCooling:self_shielding_method`` where 0 means no self shielding, > 0 means a method defined in Grackle (see Grackle documentation for more information) and -1 means GEAR's self shielding that simply turn off the UV background when reaching a given density (``GrackleCooling:self_shielding_threshold_atom_per_cm3``).

 .. code:: YAML